marcessz/Two-Decades-of-Network-Science/README.md

 The paper can be found at [this arxiv link](https://arxiv.org/abs/1908.08478).

-__Note that there is an extended version of this work with [this repository](https://github.com/marcessz/Twenty-Years-of-Network-Science/blob/master/README.md).__
+__Note that there is an extended version of this work that can be found at [this repository](https://github.com/marcessz/Twenty-Years-of-Network-Science/blob/master/README.md).__

 ## How to Cite
 ```